 If the Jet Hub and the Jet Service Tier are installed on the same server, the Jet Service Tier Self Signed Cert is recommended.

-On the server where the Jet Hub is installed, after the installation has completed, you must restart the server or reset IIS.
+On the server where the Jet Hub is installed, after the installation has completed and the certificate is bound, you must restart the server or reset IIS.

 To reset IIS, open Command Prompt(CMD) as administrator and run the following command.